 - Issue a final demand.
 If your manuscript is not accepted 10 weeks after submitting, send a second certified letter return receipt requested to your editor, his/her boss and the market's EIC (if applicable) asking for full fee to be put through as you've not received notice of edits needed.
 Give a second date (2 weeks?) for acceptance and/or payment to be executed.

 - Join ASJA!
 Unfortunately, more and more writers report having their articles languish in limbo indefinitely.
-When this happens to members, ASJA's Grievance Committee can help.
+When this happens to members, ASJA's Contracts & Conflicts Committee can help.